oddinpay/beep/README.md

 # Why ?

-- Clean and simple UI
+- Clean and simple UI – easy to navigate and user-friendly.

-- Supports TCP, HTTPS, HTTP, SMTP, ICMP, UDP and DNS
+- Multi-protocol support – works with TCP, HTTPS, HTTP, SMTP, ICMP, UDP, and DNS.

-- It just works
+- Reliable – it just works without hassle.

-- Incident management
+- Incident management – From detection to resolution, all in one place.

-- Alerting supported: Email, RSS, and REST API.
+- Alerting options – supports Email, RSS, and REST API.

+- Lightweight – requires only 1 GB RAM to run.